 Construction on Fort Morgan began in 1819.
 The fort was built by the U.S. Army Corps of Engineers mostly through the use of African-American slaves.

 Brick and mortar were the only materials that could be obtained locally.

 Other essential construction materials such as finished granite, sandstone, iron work, and cement had to be shipped by water from New York.

-The fort was known as the “Work on Mobile Point” until April 1833 when it was named to honor Revolutionary War hero General Daniel Morgan.
+The fort was known as the “Work on Mobile Point” until April 1833.
+Then it was named to honor Revolutionary War hero General Daniel Morgan.
 Fort Morgan was completed in 1834.

 Fort Morgan is SO easy to find.
 If you get on State Highway 180 and just keep going straight, you will drive right into it.
 The Barefoot Property that we stayed in is only minutes from Fort Morgan — not even a mile down the road!

 It is very bumpy and lots of bricks and holes like a cobblestone walkway and such.
-My mother in law decided to sit in the car while we explored and enjoyed the breeze coming off the Gulf.
+My mother in law decided to sit in the car while we explored.
+We enjoyed the breeze coming off the Gulf.

 Connect with Fort Morgan

-To read more about all the fun and adventure that Gulf Shores holds, be sure to visit this page on my blog where you will be able to see all the wonderful places we have stayed, ate at, and visited.
+To read more about all the fun and adventure that Gulf Shores holds, be sure to visit this page.

 Have you ever been to visit Fort Morgan?
 What did you think?